 Retirement investing

-To get started investing for retirement, you can open a Robinhood traditional IRA, a Roth IRA, or both in the app or on the web.
+To get started investing for retirement, you can open a Robinhood traditional IRA, a Roth IRA, or both in the app or on web classic.
 For more details, check out IRA overview.

-Just like with your Robinhood brokerage account, you can set up recurring investments for stocks or ETFs within your Robinhood IRA accounts.
+Just like with your Robinhood non-retirement account, you can set up recurring investments for stocks or ETFs within your self-directed Robinhood IRAs.
 About recurring investments has more details.
 To set up retirement recurring investments:

 You can also choose to View order history, Edit investment, Pause investment, or End investment at any time.

 All IRA contributions count toward your annual limit.
-If you made contributions to another external IRA, you’ll want to factor in those amounts when contributing to your Robinhood IRA.
+If you made contributions to multiple IRAs, you’ll want to factor in all when contributing to your Robinhood IRA.

 All investments involve risk and loss of principal is possible.
 Investors should consider their investment objectives and risks carefully before investing.